CoralVQA: A Large-Scale Visual Question Answering Dataset for Coral Reef Image Understanding: VQA Benchmark Performances

 \textbf{Settings and Evaluation} Based on the question types in the CoralVQA dataset, we divide the testing set into 16 subsets and measure the model's performance using the accuracy as the metric.
 To gain a more complete understanding of the model's performance, we calculate the average accuracy separately from two groups: basic visual attributes, and ecological and health attributes.
 We utilize the GPT-4o API to evaluate whether the semantics of the ground-truth answer from CoralVQA match those of answers from the models.
 For a comprehensive description of the calculation methods, please refer to the appendix.

 \textbf{Results} As shown in Table~\ref{Table.coral_test}, the following three conclusions can be drawn.
 First, compared to other methods, InternVL2.5 achieves superior average performance across both groups.
+In addition, we further perform the experiments with two closed-source models: GPT-4o and Claude-3.5 Haiku.
+Although existing closed-source models have achieved good performance on general tasks, they perform poorly on coral-related tasks.
 Second, the accuracy of all models on open-ended questions is significantly lower than on closed-ended questions, with a performance gap exceeding 10\%.
 For instance, the accuracy of InternVL2.5 for scene-type questions is 14.74\% higher than for category-related questions.
 Similarly, Qwen2.5VL shows a 39.70\% higher accuracy in addressing scene-type questions compared to category-related questions.
 These results suggest that open-ended questions often require domain-specific knowledge of coral categories and morphological characteristics, while current vision-language models pre-trained on general image-text datasets lack specialized knowledge in this area.
 Third, all methods show lower accuracy on questions regarding coral shape and quantity.
 In coral reef images, multiple coral genera are often distributed in interspersed patterns, with some genera being partially occluded.
 The limited ability of current visual-language models to extract textural, edge, and morphological features from coral reef images leads to enumeration errors, including both missed and duplicate counts.